delster/idle-ducky/README.md

 # Idle Ducky

+## Where Can I see a demo of this?

+There's a live version at https://idle-ducky.netlify.com/

 ## What is Idle Ducky?

 Idle ducky is an idle game created for my individual final project for NYCDA's Web Dev Intensive boot camp.
 It's a twist on generic clickers where the "duck pen" becomes the limiting factor of growth.